Home » Seasonal » Halloween » Halloween Scavenger Hunt

 Grab the free printable cards at the bottom of the post!

-For a fun indoor Halloween activity – try out this simple Halloween scavenger hunt!
+For a fun Halloween activity – try out this simple Halloween scavenger hunt!
 You can even do this scavenger hunt for a Halloween party.

 Each card also has a number on it so you know what order to place them in.
 But, you can also change the order if you’d like.
 The only cards that matter are the first and last clues.
 The rest you can mix up if you want to!